Online Learning: A Modern Introduction Using Convex Optimization: Application: Learning with Expert Advice

-In this setting, we have $d$ experts that gives us some advice on each round.
-In turn, in each round we have to decide which expert we want to follow.
-After we made our choice, the losses associated to each expert are revealed and we pay the loss associated to the expert we picked.
-The aim of the game is to minimize the losses we make compared to cumulative losses of the best expert.
-This is a general setting that allows to model many interesting cases.
-For example, we have a number of different online learning algorithms and we would like to close to the best among them.
+In this setting, on each round, we have $d$ experts who give us some advice, and we have to decide which expert we want to follow.
+After we made our choice, the losses associated with each expert are revealed, and we pay the loss associated with the expert we picked.
+The aim of the game is to minimize the losses we suffer compared to the cumulative losses of the best expert.
+This is a general setting that allows us to model many interesting cases.
+For example, we have a number of different online learning algorithms, and we would like to choose the best among them.

 Is this problem solvable?
-If we put ourselves in the adversarial setting, unfortunately it cannot be solved!
-Indeed, even with 2 experts, the adversary can force on us linear regret.
+If we put ourselves in the adversarial setting, unfortunately, it cannot be solved!
+Indeed, even with 2 experts, the adversary can force the algorithm to incur linear regret.
 Let's see how.
-In each round we have to pick expert 1 or expert 2.
-In each round, the adversary can decide that the expert we pick has loss 1 and the other one has loss 0.
+In each round, we have to pick expert 1 or expert 2.
+In each round, the adversary can decide that the expert we pick has a loss of 1 and the other one has a loss of 0.
 This means that the cumulative loss of the algorithm over $T$ rounds is $T$.
-On the other hand, the best cumulative loss over expert 1 and 2 is less than $T/2$.
+On the other hand, the best cumulative loss over experts 1 and 2 is less than $T/2$.
 This means that our regret, no matter what we do, can be as big as $T/2$.

 The problem above is due to the fact that the adversary has too much power.
-One way to reduce its power is using \emph{randomization}.
+One way to reduce its power is by using \emph{randomization}.
 We can allow the algorithm to be randomized \emph{and} force the adversary to decide the losses at time $t$ without knowing the outcome of the randomization of the algorithm at time $t$ (but it can depend on the past randomization).
 This is enough to make the problem solvable.
-Moreover, it will also make the problem convex, allowing us to use any OCO algorithm on it.
+Another view to look at it is that randomization makes the problem convex, allowing us to use any \ac{OCO} algorithm on it.